top of page

 1. Inconsistent Margins Across Products or Channels

-If one product has a 70% margin and another has 15%, and there’s no clear rationale - that’s a flag.
+If one product has a 70% margin while another has only 15%, and there’s no clear rationale, that’s a red flag.
 Investors want to see unit economics that scale predictably.

 ✅ A Fractional CFO helps normalize cost structures and clearly explain margin variance.